Eastern Bridge in the National Capital Region

 Process and next steps

-Following the 2024 Fall Economic Statement that announced a commitment to the project, PSPC will continue to work in close collaboration with the National Capital Commission (NCC) as an integrated project team.
+Following the 2024 Fall Economic Statement, which announced a commitment to the project, PSPC continues to work in close collaboration with the National Capital Commission (NCC) and the technical advisor as an integrated project team.

 The project will take place in 4 stages: